Kunnakudi Vaidyanathan

 Kunnakudi Vaidyanathan (2 March 1935 – 8 September 2008) was an Indian classical music violinist and music composer.

 Early life

 Kunnakudi Vaidyanathan was born on 2 March 1935 and was trained by his father, Ramaswamy Sastry.
-His father, sang and played a variety of instruments such as Flute, Jalatharangam and Veena.
+His father, sang and played a variety of instruments such as the flute, jalatharangam and veena.
 He was the brother of Kunnakudi Subbalakshmi.

 Career

 The violin was his forte.
 He was known for his dexterity and subtlety in handling the violin, he catered not only to the music scholar but also to the layman.
 His play reflected his own different moods and the demands of his audience with whom he established and enjoyed a good rapport.
 He dwelled with ease and competence in the high as well as the low octaves.

 At the age of 12, he accompanied great stalwarts like Ariyakudi Ramanuja Iyengar, Semmangudi Srinivasa Iyer and Maharajapuram Santhanam in concerts.
 He also performed with Nadaswaram vidwans like T.N.Rajarathinam Pillai and Thiruvenkadu Subramania Pillai.

 He stopped accompanying vocal artistes in 1976 to concentrate more on solo concerts.
 He was famous for his unique string control techniques on the violin.
 His interest in new attempts and innovations led him to work with veteran thavil vidwan Valaiyapatti A.R.Subramaniyam.
 They performed over 3,000 shows together.
 Vaidyanathan had deep faith in the therapeutic merits of music.